simonexmachina/factory-girl/README.md

 It started out as a fork of [factory-lady](https://github.com/petejkim/factory-lady), but the fork deviated quite a bit.
 This module uses an adapter to talk to your models so it can support different ORMs such as [Bookshelf](https://github.com/aexmachina/factory-girl-bookshelf),  [Sequelize](https://github.com/aexmachina/factory-girl-sequelize), [JugglingDB](https://github.com/rehanift/factory-girl-jugglingdb), and [Mongoose](https://github.com/jesseclark/factory-girl-mongoose) (and doesn't use `throw` for errors that might occur during save).

+## Under construction with Backbone.Model - Tests are broken

 ## Installation

 Node.js: